Semiparametric bivariate extreme-value copulas

-LIGO and Virgo perform a statistical analysis of the joint mass distribution in~\cite{Abbott2021a}.
-To do so, they consider two separate univariate models.
-The first one, models the primary mass $M_1$ unchanged, whereas the second one models the \textit{mass ratio} $Q = M_2 / M_1$ conditioning on $M_1$.
+LIGO and Virgo perform a statistical analysis of the joint mass distribution~\cite{Abbott2021}.
+They consider two separate univariate models.
+The first one models the primary mass $M_1$ unchanged, whereas the second one models the \textit{mass ratio} $Q = M_2 / M_1$ conditioning on $M_1$.
 Since $M_1 \geq M_2$, by definition, the resulting model captures by construction the censoring constraint.
 The final joint model is formed by the vector $(M_1, Q M_1)$.